Chart Color Schemes

 Cultural Diversity

 O'Connor's population was found to be more culturally diverse than most local markets, with 25.6% born overseas and 17.7% speaking a language other than English at home.
-Christianity was the predominant religion in O'Connor as of 2016, comprising 31.5% of its population.
-However, Judaism showed notable overrepresentation, making up 0.3% compared to the Australian Capital Territory's 0.5%.
+Christianity was the predominant religion in O'Connor, comprising 31.5% of its population.
+Notably, Judaism was overrepresented in O'Connor compared to the Australian Capital Territory, making up 0.3% versus 0.5%.

 Frequently Asked Questions - Diversity